Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 Who cares?

-And I mean, they're going to get waxed in the next election as well.
+They're like, you know and I mean, they're going to get waxed in the next election as well.

 Yeah.

-Well, that's why Hitchens says, though, but you've got to vote for them anyway.
+Well, that's why Hitchens says though, but you've got to vote for them anyway.

 I don't know.